 Duplicator is a backup plugin that helps you duplicate, clone, move, and transfer an entire site from one location to another.

 It requires a bit of technical knowledge and doesn't allow you to schedule backups like other plugins, unless you purchase the Premium version.
-Still, this free plugin works well for manual backups as well as backups for specific sections of your site (if you don't want to backup everything).
+Still, this free plugin works well for manual backups as well as backups for specific sections of your site.

-WP Database Backup allows you to set up a schedule for your website's automatic backups and download them via your WordPress dashboard.
+WP Database Backup allows you to schedule your website's automatic backups and download them via your WordPress dashboard.